vculibraries/alma-primo-customizations/alma-primo-bookplates.md

 Library |c virtual bookplate |s standard |d 201505 |5 VRC
 ```
 ## Part 2: Primo backoffice setup
-In the Primo norm rules, we set up two norm rules for Display and one for Search.
-All should use the conditions `599 $a exists` and `599 $c = virtual bookplate`.
+In the Primo normalization rules, we set up two norm rules for Display and one for Search.
+All use the conditions `599 $a exists` and `599 $c = virtual bookplate`.

 Here's an [example of a finished PNX record](http://goo.gl/M5anVG).